johnfraserss/ICS3C/Assignments/07b - Writing Files/README.md

 Submissables
 ------------
 Do **not** submit any of the work from this section.
 Your teacher will randomly choose a few programs to evaluate.
-There will also be a quiz/test on this section of work to ensure understanding.
+There will also be a quiz/test on this section of work on May 12, 2016, to ensure understanding.

 Due Date(s)
 ----------
-To be announced in-class as we get closer to completion of the tasks above.
+The due date for this assignment is May 12th, 2016.